snissn/onlyswaps-docusaurus/docs/v2/reference/chains-and-tokens.md

 # Supported Chains and Tokens

-This document lists the currently supported chains and tokens on the OnlySwaps protocol and outlines the administrative process for adding new support.
+This document lists the currently supported chains and tokens on the ONLYSwaps protocol and outlines the administrative process for adding new support.

 ## Supported Chains

-The following EVM chains are currently supported by the OnlySwaps protocol and integrated into the `onlyswaps-ui` configuration (`chainConfigs`).
+The following EVM chains are currently supported by the ONLYSwaps protocol and integrated into the `ONLYSwaps-ui` configuration (`chainConfigs`).

 | Chain Name | Chain ID | Type | Router Address | RUSD (Test Token) Address |
 | :--- | :--- | :--- | :--- | :--- |